History of New England: Agriculture

-During this period, the industrial jobs created in New England's towns and cities affected the agricultural economy profoundly by generating a rapidly growing nonagricultural, urbanizing population.
+During this period, the industrial jobs created in New England's towns and cities affected the agricultural economy profoundly by generating a rapidly growing non-agricultural urban population.
 The farmers finally had a nearby market to which they could sell their crops, and thus an opportunity to obtain incomes beyond what they produced for subsistence.
 This new market enabled farmers to make their farms more productive.
 There was a resultant move away from subsistence farming toward the production of specialized crops.
-The demands of the consumers of the crops, whether factories or individuals, now determined the kinds of crops that each farm cultivated.
-Potash, pearlash, charcoal, and fuelwood were among the agricultural products that were produced in greater quantities during this time.
+The demands of the consumers now determined the kinds of crops that each farm cultivated.
+Potash, pearlash, charcoal, and fuel wood were among the agricultural products that were produced in greater quantities during this time.
 The increasing specialization of agriculture even led to the production of tobacco, a predominantly southern crop, from central Connecticut to northern Massachusetts, where natural conditions were amenable to its growth.
-Many agricultural societies were formed to promote improved farming, and they did so by dispensing information on new technological innovations such as the cast-iron plough, which rapidly replaced the wooden plough by the 1830s, as well as mowing machines and horse-rakes.
+Many agricultural societies were formed to promote improved farming, and they did so by dispensing information on new technological innovations such as the cast-iron plow which rapidly replaced the wooden plow by the 1830s, as well as mowing machines and horse-rakes.
 Another important result of the manufacturing boom in New England was the new abundance of cheap products that formerly had to be produced on the farm.
 For example, myriad new mills produced inexpensive textiles, and it now made more economic sense for many farm women to purchase these textiles rather than spin and weave them at home.
 Women consequently found new employment elsewhere, typically at the mills, many of which had a shortage of workers, and they began to earn cash incomes.

-The agricultural competition that emerged from the western states due to transportation improvements (e.g., railroads and steamboats) also helped shape agriculture in New England.
+The agricultural competition that emerged from the western states due to transportation improvements also helped shape agriculture in New England.
 Competition from the western states was principally responsible for the decline in local pork production and cattle-fattening, as well as that in wheat production.
 New England farmers now aimed to produce goods with which western farmers could not compete.
 Consequently, many New England farms came to specialize in “highly perishable and bulky produce,” according to historian Darwin Kelsey.
-These crops included milk, butter, potatoes, and broomcorn.
+These crops included milk, butter, potatoes, and corn.
 Thus, both the rise of manufacturing during the industrial revolution and the rise of western competition generated substantial agricultural specialization.